RobWiederstein/retirementDash/README.md

 relative to household income, a variable named `years_to_payoff`.
 Users may then reset the inputs based upon the analyzer plot.

+### Step 4 Migration Tab

+A fourth tab includes inter-county migration data from the IRS.
+Entry of one county shows where its residents migrated to (“moved-out”) and where its residents came from (“moved-in”).

-## Acknowledgements
+## Acknowledgments

-The following packages were indispensable to the project:
+The following packages were indispensable to the both the `retirementData` and `retirementDash`projects:

 -   [`shiny`](https://github.com/rstudio/shiny)